Research performance and research funding in the New Zealand tertiary education system.

-- The number of university doctoral degree students per academic full-time equivalent staff member was 1.67 in 2020, a slight decrease on 1.74 in 2019.
-This figure was 1.38 in 2010, with the increase since then mainly a result of higher enrolments by international students.
+- The number of university doctoral degree students per academic full-time equivalent staff member was 1.74 in 2021, a slight increase on 1.67 in 2020.
+This figure was 1.45 in 2011, with the increase since then mainly a result of higher enrolments by international students.

 Doctoral degree completions

 This data looks at the number of students completing doctoral degrees.
 Doctoral degrees include Doctor of Philosophy (PhD) degrees and other professional doctorates (such as a Doctor of Education) but excludes higher doctorates.
 Because of the long-term nature of these qualifications the data can sometimes be lumpy and show considerable variation between years.